OpenSlides/openslides-backend/docs/actions/committee.json_upload.md

   - `warning`: The user was not found and will not be part of the import.
 - `parent`:
   - `done`: The committee was found in the datastore.
-  - `warning`: The row is an update row and therefore the parent field will be skipped.
   - `new`: The committee will be newly created as part of this import.
   - `error`: Committee could not be identified or there is a parentage circle.
 - `meeting_admins`: